HM Prison Oakwood

 HM Prison Oakwood is a Category C prison in Featherstone, Staffordshire, England.
 Designed to be a titan prison, it was downsized from 2,500 to hold up to 1,605 prisoners.
 Construction started in August 2009 and it was the first prison in the UK built in a modular fashion.
-Operated by G4S, it opened in April 2012 and was fully operation by autumn 2012.
+Operated by G4S, it opened in April 2012 and was fully operational by autumn 2012.
 It was initially called Featherstone 2.

 Following the announcement that, along with HMP Birmingham, its operation would be contracted out to a private company, the Prison Officers Association threatened industrial action.